nandhamkumar/aspire-nandha/README.md

   ## Set weekly spending limit screen
   Implemented the desgin provided with the below functionalities:
   1. Input Text is formatted to display amount with thousands seperator
-  2. Back button enabled to go back to previous screen
+  2. Back button enabled using a dynamic component that displays back button only on this page and not the other
   3. Valdiation to ensure the amount is entered and is > $0 and display an error message if not
   4. Update the redux store with the amount so that it reflects on the previous screen aswell
   5. Go back to previous screen when the limit is saved successfully
   6. As per the design provided, the screen is displayed outside the tabs and hence the tab will not be visible when this is open
+  7. Save button is disabled and greyed out if the amount is not entered

   ## Screenshots of the assignment on different devices & themes